Private Family-Friendly Vatican and Sistine Chapel Tour

 Enter the Sistine Chapel

-Only when you are inside, is it clear why the Sistine Chapel is one of the most celebrated works of art in Western civilization.
+Only when you're inside is it clear why the Sistine Chapel is one of the most celebrated works of art in Western civilization.
 No speaking is allowed inside the sacred Chapel, but don’t worry, before you enter, your guide explains the magnitude of Michelangelo’s artwork.
 The chance to admire the Sistine Chapel’s splendor is also a well-earned reward for parents and a chance for tired kids to take a sitting break.

-Please Note: Since the Sistine Chapel is a sacred place, both men and women (and kids) must cover their knees and shoulders.
-Otherwise, you may be refused entry to a portion of your Vatican tour.
-We understand the summers in Rome are hot - a great alternative is to bring a shawl/scarf/sweater with you.
-That way, you can cover your knees and shoulders when necessary.
+Please note that the Sistine Chapel is a sacred place, so both men and women must cover their knees and shoulders, otherwise, you may be refused entry to a portion of your Vatican tour.
+We understand the summers in Rome are hot, so a great alternative is to bring a shawl/sweater to wrap around you when necessary.

 Witness St. Peter’s Basilica